vovaxnz/annotation_tool/README.md

 8. Export annotations - E
 9. Mark image as trash - T
+10. Copy annotations from previous image - C
-10. At the corner and in the terminal you see current image ID
+11. At the corner and in the terminal you see current image ID
-11. Image annotations saved after moving to next/previous image or exporting annotations
+12. Image annotations saved after moving to next/previous image or exporting annotations